 Chrysanthemum is a genus of about40 species of perennials native to Asia and Europe, which belongs to the Asteraceae family.

 Chrysanthemum is one of the most popular flowers in the world.
-It comes in various shapes, sizes and colors and produces wonderful flowers that bloom in summer and autumn.
-The plant is ideal for growing in beds and pots.
+It comes in various shapes, sizes and colors, and produces wonderful flowers that bloom in summer and autumn.
+This plant is ideal for growing in beds and pots.
 It’s a popular autumn flower that can withstand even the harshest conditions and still remain strong and beautiful.

 The genus name was derived from the Greek words “chrysos”(gold) and “anthemon” (flower).

 Some cultures recognize Chrysanthemum as a symbol of death.